ChrisMenning/sphericalParallax/README.md

 Another method for changing how pronounced the effect is would be to increase the scale of each sphere.
 The parallax script uses the radius of each sphere as a strength modifier.

 - Chris

+PS: This Unity project does not yet have a git ignore filled out.